 Seven daily sub menus are listed at the bottom of the Economy Mode Setup menu.
-There are 3 Operating Modes available in each daily sub menu; "Normal Operation All Day" - "Economy Mode All Day" and "Normal Operation Between."
-Only one Operating Mode can be active at a time, the factory default is Normal Operation All Day.
+There are 3 Operating Modes in each sub menu; "Normal Operation All Day" - "Economy Mode All Day" and "Normal Operation Between."
+Only one Operating Mode can be active, the factory default is Normal Operation All Day.

-Normal Operation All Day: When this operating mode is active the normal Operating Set Point (Temperatures Menu (page 53) is used for the entire day.
+Normal Operation All Day: When this operating mode is active the normal Operating Set Point (Temperatures Menu - page 52) is used for the entire day.